vzha2011/codename-game/README.md

 # How to Win the Game?
 If all red agents are revealed,  red team wins.
 It's same with blue team.

-If red team revealed "Assassin", blue team wins and vice versa.
+If red team reveals "Assassin", blue team wins and vice versa.